Lakshit-Gupta/Image_Forgery_Detection/README.md

 ```

-## 📥Dataset Download
+## 📥Dataset And Model Download
-The dataset for this project is available in the **[Releases](https://github.com/Lakshit-Gupta/Image_Forgery_Detection/releases)** section.
-Click the link to download the dataset.
+The dataset and model for this project is available in the **[Releases](https://github.com/Lakshit-Gupta/Image_Forgery_Detection/releases)** section.
+Click the link to download the files.

 ## ⚙️Resolving Dependencies
 If using anaconda use the following command in base(root) terminal of anaconda to resolve all the depedencies